craftit/ForceSensingMantisGripper/README.md

 ## License

-Except for files based on the Mantis Gripper which are creative commonds, this project is distributed under the MIT License.
+Except for files based on the Mantis Gripper which are creative commons, this project is distributed under the MIT License.

 ## Files